MikeyMike007/Responsive-websites/README.md

 }
 ```

-Aligns all the boxes at the end of the container.
-Elements will be at their true height.
-Please see below:
+aligns all the boxes at the end of the container. elements will be at their true height. please see below:

 ![](999-img/2021-08-29-16-46-26.png)